markallanson/nmqtt/getting-started.md

 # nMQTT Quickstart
 Code snippets to help you getting started with nMQTT.

+*This readme in the RX Branch is a work in progress and more of an idea about what I am thinking about where to take this*

 ## Connection
 Connect to an MQTT server running on the local machine using the default MQTT port.